xykong36/Private-Pilot-Notes/Video-Lectures.md

 ### 19. Drag

+Induced Drag: By-product of lift

+Parasite Drag:

+* Form (profile)
+* Skin Friction
+* Interference

+Drag is produced by moving the airplane through the air, and is considered to act parallel to the relative wind and rearward.

+Form drag increase approximately as the square of the speed increases

+Induced drag remains the same regardless of speed changes.

 ### 20. Closer Look: Reducing Drag

 ### 21. Thrust, Stability & Center of Gravity

+Effects of the lift and the center of gravity as they relate to stability

+properly load an airplane vs. consequences of improper loading

+maneuverable , controllable and stable  相互矛盾

+more stability = less maneuverable

+we can affect stability by the way we load the airplane

+dihedral:

+what is dihedral ?

+lateral / roll stability

+directional stability: 保持直线

+pitch stability: nose up / down

+roll stability: 从bank角度 恢复到水平

+fuselage: the main body of an aircraft

+Positive dihedral: wing tips is higher than the wing root

+If an airplane is banked without turning, it tends to side slip toward the lowered wing. because of the dihedral, the lowered wing has a higher angle of attack and produces more lift.
+This tends to return the airplane to the original wings level position. making it stable.

+**Quiz:**

+For

+Q: Lateral or roll stability is normally achieved by

+A: The upward pitch of the wings, called dihedral.

+Q: Lateral or roll stability is normally achieved by:

+A: The upward pitch of the wings, called dihedral.

+Q: For directional stability, an airplane tends to weathervane back to a stable position due to:

+A: More fuselage aft of its CG.

 ### 22. Flight Service Weather Briefings